Spent loads of time researching and getting involved in all sorts of different things. Time to start sharing.

-Place an Axle Stand under the car.
+Place an axle stand under the car.

-When working on a car it is important that you do not just use a jack.
+When working on a car, it is important that you do not just use a jack.
 The jack that comes with the car is only designed to change a wheel and will be quite unstable.
 If you leave the car on the jack and start work, there is a good chance that the jack will fall over causing damage to the car and possibly injuring you.

 Position the axle stand under the suspension mounting where it will not slip.
 Lower the jack so that the weight of the car is on the axle stand.
-You can leave the jack in position but check that the car is stable before proceding.
+You can leave the jack in position but check that the car is stable before proceeding.

 Remove the Wheel and Get Access to the Brake Unit

-Once the car is safely positioned on the axle stand you can continue to remove the wheel bolts and then lift the wheel off.
+Once the car is safely positioned on the axle stand, you can continue to remove the wheel bolts and then lift the wheel off.